Heat ‘rarely ever seen’ is forecast to roast West by the weekend, with wildfires still burning

 One way to look at how volatile the fire weather conditions are in California, and how the upcoming heat wave could put parts of the state back in peril is through a metric that effectively measures the thirst of the atmosphere, known as the Evaporative Demand Drought Index.
 This index shows the ability of the atmosphere to dry out the landscape through high temperatures, clear skies, low humidity levels and other ways.
 It is a reliable indicator for fire danger — the higher the index, the greater the fire threat.

-This summer the EDDI reached its highest levels since 1980 in parts of California.
+This summer, the EDDI has consistently been in its highest drought category, E4, over parts of California, a level that can be expected only 2 percent of the time based on records going back to 1980.
 Now, with a potentially historic heat wave descending this weekend over California and the Pacific Northwest, those drying effects will only intensify, pulling more moisture from plants and soils.

 Scientists with the U.S. Forest Service and Cal Fire, which is California’s state firefighting agency, have seen evidence of high stress on vegetation in the last few months.
 Conditions have reached record dry levels periodically and then recovered during cooler, more humid intervals.